victor-tucci/beldex-web-wallet/README.md

 # Beldex Wallet - a lightweight web wallet for Beldex based on OpenMonero

 In this example [restbed](https://github.com/Corvusoft/restbed/) is used to demonstrate how to provide Beldex related JSON REST service.
-For this purpose, a service called Beldex Locker was developed.

 Beldex Locker is an open source implementation of backend of https://mymonero.com/ adapted for Beldex.
 The frontend, which includes HTML, CSS, JavaScript, was adapted